Nonconvex Matrix Completion with Linearly Parameterized Factors: Introduction

 \section{Introduction}

-Matrix completion techniques aim to predict missing entries in a data matrix from observed ones.
-Applications include collaborative filtering \citep{rennie2005fast, candes2009exact}, in which unobserved user-item ratings are predicted with the available ones, as well as pairwise comparison \citep{JLYY2011, Gleich2011rank}, in which all pairwise comparison scores are imputed from a portion of available aggregated scores.
-Matrix completion has also been used to improve computation/memory efficiencies in machine learning algorithms, see, e.g., fast kernel matrix approximation \citep{Graepel2002kernel, Paisley2010kernel}, fast robust PCA \citep{yi2016fast}, memory-efficient kernel PCA \citep{chen2017memory}, etc.
+Matrix completion techniques predict missing entries in a data matrix from partially observed ones.
+Their most successful application includes collaborative filtering \citep{rennie2005fast,candes2009exact} in which unobserved user-item ratings are predicted with the available ones.
+To put the problem in mathematical terms: Let $\boldsymbol{M}^\star$ be an $n_1 \times n_2$ matrix whose rank is $r \ll \min(n_1, n_2)$, and we aim to estimate the whole matrix from a small proportion of noisy observed entries.

-In most high-dimensional problems, low-complexity structures have to be imposed in order to perform non-trivial learning.
-In matrix completion algorithms, the low-complexity structure is low-rankness of the ground truth.
-By imposing nuclear norm regularization in order to recover low-rank structures \citep{RechtFazelParrilo2010}, convex optimization methods have been widely used in the literature of matrix completion, and their theoretical properties have also been well studied; see, e.g., \citet{candes2009exact, 10.1109/TIT.2010.2044061, CLMW2011, recht2011simpler, gross2011recovering, negahban2012restricted, HKZ11, SunZhang2012, Koltchinskii2010noisy}, etc.

-Though convex optimization methods could have near-optimal theoretical guarantees for matrix completion under certain incoherence conditions, they are in general unscalable to large data matrices when the dimensions of the matrix are as high as hundreds of thousands.
-In contrast, nonconvex optimization methods have been proposed and analyzed in the literature due to computational convenience.
-Examples include optimization over a Cartesian product of Grassmann manifolds \citep{keshavan2010matrix,keshavan2010matrixnoise}, singular value projections (SVP) \citep{jain2010guaranteed}, alternative minimization \citep{jain2013low}, gradient descents \citet{sun2016guaranteed}, projected gradient descents \citep{chen2015fast, zheng2016convergence, yi2016fast}.
-From the geometrical perspective, consistency properties of local minima have also been given in the literature; see \citet{ge2016matrix, ge2017no, chen2017memory}.

-To put it in the mathematical terms, the vanilla matrix completion problem can be stated as follows: Let $\boldsymbol{M}^\star$ be a $n_1 \times n_2$ matrix of rank-$r$, and we would like to estimate the whole matrix from a small proportion of noisy observed entries.
 To be specific, let $\Omega\subset[n_1]\times [n_2]$ be the index set that supports all observed entries.
 The observation is represented by